 Code Editor

-The code editor allows more code-savy writers to write sections, or their entire story, in code.
-Anywhere you see an “Edit as code” button - on a scene, on an effects panel, or inside a choice’s effects popover - clicking it opens a full-screen modal with an IDE and a live preview of how many effects you’ve written and any errors.
+The code editor lets code-savvy writers write sections, or their entire story, in code.
+Anywhere you see a “Code Editor” button - on a scene, on an effects panel, or inside a choice’s effects popover - clicking it opens a full-screen modal with an IDE and a live preview of how many effects you’ve written and any errors.

 It’s optional.
 Every feature is also available in the GUI.
 The code editor exists for moments when clicking would be slow: for instance ten weighted or random damage rolls for a combat round, a block of scene text with inline conditions and variable references, or reorganizing a scene’s choices in one pass.
 You could also easily copy and paste choices with all their conditions and effects from one scene to another.

-The editor runs in two scopes depending on where you open it from:
+The editor runs in three scopes depending on where you open it from:

 - Scene scope: opened from the scene editor’s toolbar.
 The editor contains the whole scene: body text, on-enter effects, and every choice with its conditions and effects.